Walking the Circle Series: Lesson 4

 Setting the Gears: Releasing the Eyes before You Walk

 Start by focusing on your eyes.
-The eyes are the doorway to the nervous system, so relax the eyes to release your nerves (exercises that can help).
+The eyes are the doorway to the nervous system, so relax the eyes to release your nerves (four exercises that can help).
 Let your eyes become really soft as you walk and release your nerves to the best of your ability.

 Circle Walking Stage 1